Electronic Access Control Systems in Southern California

 Overview of Business Access Control Systems

-The primary purpose of card access control systems and ID badge systems are to enable an organization to control, monitor, and track who has access to the facilities.
-Using a key card door entry systems is the way to secure your assets and employees.
-More importantly, key card entry systems provide critical aid in the reduction of theft, injury, and mitigate risk in exposing the company to unwanted access by both internal employees and outside threats that may cause additional liability to the safety of both people and property.
+The primary purpose of card access control systems and ID badge systems is to enable an organization to control, monitor, and track who has access to the facilities.
+Using a key card door entry system is the way to secure your assets and employees.
+Key card systems can be used in lieu of having someone check employee Id cards at entrances.
+More importantly, key card entry systems provide critical aid in the reduction of theft and injury, and mitigate the risk of exposing the company to unwanted access by both internal employees and outside threats that may cause additional liability to the safety of both people and property.

 Say Goodbye to Old-School Locks and Keys

 When keys are lost or stolen, the inconvenience and expense of changing locks and re-issuing keys can be considerable.
 Keys are easily copied, creating additional security risks.
 It is also common in buildings that are secured by locks and keys for doors to be left unlocked, not only during working hours, but inadvertently, or intentionally after hours.
-Switching to an access control solution eliminates the need for physical keys and replaces them with desired credentials, or tokens.
+Switching to an access control solution, particularly during any new commercial door installation, eliminates the need for physical keys and replaces them with desired credentials, or tokens.

-These tokens can be easily removed from the system should they be lost, stolen, or not returned by someone who leaves your company.
+These tokens can be easily removed from the system should they be lost, stolen, or not returned by someone who leaves your company, rather than needing to replace door hardware.
 Barred tokens will not allow access through the controlled doors.
 Once an access control system is installed, all door locks use card access and will be controlled by the system.
 Anyone without the proper permissions in the form of a PIN, access token, proximity card, and/or biometric will be unable to enter.
+Our door access control systems for business will make accessing your facility easier for authorized individuals while keeping it more secure.

 Role-Based Access Control Systems (RBAC)

-Card access control systems can also offer flexible control over users’ access rights.
-For example, all staff can gain entry through the main door of a building, but access to internal areas may be restricted to those who have a specific job function that requires access to that area.
+Key card access control systems, as well as key fob entry systems, can offer flexible control over users’ access rights.
+For example, both of these systems can allow all staff to gain entry through the main door of a building, but access to internal areas may be restricted to those who have a specific job function that requires access to that area.
 Entry may also be restricted by time, only granting access to particular users at certain times of day or night.
-If necessary, doors may be set to unlock during a designated time frame, such as the front lobby door may be open and unlocked from 9:00 AM – 5:00 PM, but have restricted access before and after normal work hours.
+If necessary, doors, such as a commercial door may be set to unlock during a designated time frame, such as the front lobby door may be open and unlocked from 9:00 AM – 5:00 PM, but have restricted access before and after normal work hours.

-To establish a reliable and effective access control system, it is necessary to develop a combination of three important factors.
-These are a complete access control plan, an electronic access control system, and a properly engineered ID badge, token, or key card and fobs.
-A complete access control plan takes into account how the operation and people flow to make the system function properly and to yield long-term success.
-SoCal Access and Video are experts at installing access control systems across Claremont and Southern California, assisting organizations to undertake these three important areas to then execute the most effective and appropriate plan to best meet your company’s specifications and budget.
+In order to establish a reliable and effective access control system, it is necessary to develop a combination of three important factors.
+These are a complete access control plan, an electronic access control system, and a properly engineered ID badge, token, RFID card, or key card and fobs.
+A complete access control plan takes into account how the operation and people flow to make the system function properly and yield long-term success.
+SoCal Access and Video are experts at installing access control systems across Los Angeles, Claremont, and Southern California, assisting organizations in undertaking these three important areas and then executing the most effective and appropriate plan to best meet your company’s specifications and budget.

 Types of Access Control